korandabit/profile/_posts/2024-07-17-the-fear-and-power-of-singularity.md

 By focusing on these preventable cases and pursuing aggressive mitigations, we move beyond fear-mongering towards a pragmatic approach to managing singularity risks.
 The goal isn't to prevent progress, but to ensure we remain the masters of our fate, not pets in a gilded cage.

+### Acknowledgements

-**Acknowledgements. ***This essay was initially drafted by me, with help on revisions by Claude.
+This essay was initially drafted by me, with help on revisions by Claude.
 Claude developed the hypothetical scenario and actions taken in response.
-Feel free to insert whatever you like in that box if you don't trust it.*
+Feel free to insert whatever you like in that box if you don't trust it.